Educational Outreach

 We want to develop our offerings further, so that student visitors can participate in different sorts of educational opportunities.
 Expansion depends upon people to assist us with expertise, volunteer hours, and of course funding.

-Building on Prior Education Successes
+Education Outreach Successes

-- In 2018, FOCCC made consistent progress in bringing school children to the canyon to educate and to inspire.
+In 2018, FOCCC made consistent progress in bringing school children to the canyon to educate and to inspire.
 What made this possible was a fund established in memory of Gerry Hernbrode, a beloved teacher and advocate for children and the environment.

-- In 2017, FOCCC hosted 3rd and 4th graders from Animas in the Canyon and included learnings about Native Americans, invertebrates, solar flares and sunspots, birds and frogs.
+In 2017, FOCCC hosted 3rd and 4th graders from Animas in the Canyon and included learnings about Native Americans, invertebrates, solar flares and sunspots, birds and frogs.
 Kids hiked into the canyon, and ended with a guided tour of the Desert Museum.

-- Prior to FOCCC’s establishment in 2011, many individuals in the Portal-Rodeo area dedicated their time, expertise, and facilities to educate children about the surrounding areas to ensure the preservation of Cave Creek Canyon.
+Prior to FOCCC’s establishment in 2011, many individuals in the Portal-Rodeo area dedicated their time, expertise, and facilities to educate children about the surrounding areas to ensure the preservation of Cave Creek Canyon.